-ES110 Physical Rehabilitation 2 CR
+ES111 Physical Rehabilitation and Modalities 3 CR

-This course gives students practical information regarding the rehabilitation of the injured athlete.
-We will take an in-depth look at critical decisions relative to the various rehabilitation programs.
+This course is designed to give students practical information regarding the rehabilitation of the injured athlete.
+This class will also give students an in-depth look at decisions relative to rehabilitation programs.
+In this course, students will get in-depth exposure to multiple rehabilitation methodologies and equipment required to implement physical rehabilitation programs.
 Students will be required to devise rehabilitation programs as related to the athlete's injury and sport.
-Prerequisites: EN112.